EgliTafa/Simple-VPN-API/README.md

    - Build the solution in Visual Studio by selecting `Build` > `Build Solution`.
    - Run the application by selecting `Debug` > `Start Debugging`.

-## Screenshots
-*Include screenshots of the application here to give users a visual understanding of the application.*

-## License
-*Specify the license under which the project is distributed.*

-## Contributing
-*Provide guidelines on how to contribute to the project.*

-## Contact
-*Provide contact information or links to issues for user support.*